awsdocs/aws-dms-user-guide/doc_source/CHAP_Validating.md

 For a CDC only task with validation enabled, all pre\-existing data in a table is validated before starting validation of new data\.

-Data validation works with the following databases wherever AWS DMS supports them as source and target endpoints:
+Data validation works with the following source databases wherever AWS DMS supports them as source endpoints:
 + Oracle
 + PostgreSQL\-compatible database \(PostgreSQL, Aurora PostgreSQL, or Aurora Serverless for PostgreSQL\)
 + MySQL\-compatible database \(MySQL, MariaDB, Aurora MySQL, or Aurora Serverless for MySQL\)
 + Microsoft SQL Server
 + IBM Db2 LUW

+Data validation works with the following target databases wherever AWS DMS supports them as target endpoints:
++ Oracle
++ PostgreSQL\-compatible database \(PostgreSQL, Aurora PostgreSQL, or Aurora Serverless for PostgreSQL\)
++ MySQL\-compatible database \(MySQL, MariaDB, Aurora MySQL, or Aurora Serverless for MySQL\)
++ Microsoft SQL Server
++ IBM Db2 LUW
++ Amazon S3\.
+For information about validating Amazon S3 target data, see [Amazon S3 target data validation](CHAP_Validating_S3.md)\.

 For more information about the supported endpoints, see [Working with AWS DMS endpoints](CHAP_Endpoints.md)\.